mixtube/mixtube/README.md

 The server should be running by now and you can access MixTube at https://localhost:3000

-## Building in details
+## Building

+### Basics

-The Mixtube project is split between the directories `app` and `build`. `app` contains only app specific sources and `build` only build specific sources.
-You don't have to think about that too much since the root of the project contains NPM scripts to help building MixTube for different scenarios.
+The Mixtube project is split between the directories `app` and `build`.
+The `app` directory contains only app specific sources and `build` only build specific sources.
+You don't have to think about that too much since the root of the project contains NPM scripts to help getting started with MixTube for different scenarios:

-The low level build command is `gulp-build`.
-By default it will make a production ready build available in the `build/public` directory:
+- `npm run debug` is an alias of `npm start` (more precisely, the other way around)
+- `deploy:gh` makes a production build and deploys it to the repository `origin`'s GitHub page.It assumes the repository is named `mixtube`

+### Advanced

+If you want to build with a better control over the settings the best is to invoke the gulp script directly:

 ```
+cd build
-npm run gulp-build -- [--watch] [--serve] [--baseUrl <string>]
+node_modules/.bin/gulp [--watch] [--serve] [--baseUrl <string>]
 ```

 You can provides different arguments to turn on / off certain behaviours: